foodbodidev/foodbodi-server/README.md

 ```$xslt
 {
     ...Restaurant data
-    menu : [{...Food data}] //Array of a food.
+    foods : [{...Food data}] //Array of a food.
 Food in this array will be added to restaurant's menu
 }
 ```
 Example